ros-geographic-info/open_street_map/README.rst

   ROS release.
 It will not always work with all previous releases.
   Sometimes, it may not work at all.

-The current master works with Hydro.
+The current master works with Hydro and Indigo.
 To build for Fuerte or Groovy, check out the rosbuild branch instead of master.

 .. _`Open Street Map`: http://openstreetmap.org
 .. _`Open_street_map`: http://www.ros.org/wiki/open_street_map